 Course rules for F7K Master of Music Studies

-1 [i] In these Specifications 'Faculty' means the Faculty of Arts acting on the advice of the Faculty's Teaching and Learning Committee.
+1 [i] In these Specifications 'College' means the College of Arts, Law and Education acting on the advice of the College's Teaching and Learning Committee.

-[ii] The Faculty may accept as a candidate for the award of Master of Music Studies any of the following:
+[ii] The College may accept as a candidate for the award of Master of Music Studies any of the following:

 (a) an applicant who has qualified for admission to a bachelor degree in Music in the University of Tasmania;

-(b) an applicant who holds a degree of another university or tertiary institution approved by the Faculty for this purpose, and who is deemed by the Faculty to be equivalent to a candidate in paragraph (a);
+(b) an applicant who holds a degree of another university or tertiary institution approved by the College for this purpose, and who is deemed by the College to be equivalent to a candidate in paragraph (a);

 2 Candidates for the award shall complete the award requirements, as hereinafter prescribed, in not less than 3 semesters of full-time study (or its equivalent) and not more 3 calendar years of part-time study, from the time of first enrolment.